SambaGod/testBlog/readme.md

 - configure .env and run php artisan migrate
 - To add a new column to existing database -> php artisan make:migration add_username_to_users.
 It will automatically generate a file
 - php artisan migrate:rollback -> rollback changes made to db
+- now() function will insert current date and time

 **Models/Controllers**